beermate-poc/BeerMate-POC/README.md

 4. The deploy_scripts/Compiler.xml have to be updated with the new repository details.
 E.g., D:\a\newRepository\newRepository\.
 5. Similarly, deploy_scripts/minimalize.bat have to be updated.
 E.g., D:\a\newRepository\newRepository\.
 6. GitHub - Repository - Settings - Actions - General
-  - Workflow permissions: Enable Read and write permissions
+  - Workflow permissions: Enable Read and write permissions, if possible
-  - Workflow permissions: Enable Allow GitHub Actions to create and approve pull requests
+  - Workflow permissions: Enable Allow GitHub Actions to create and approve pull requests, if possible

+Note:
-Note: Action nr 6 required as the Static Resources feature will have to commit the built resources to the branch.
+Action nr 6 required as the Static Resources feature will have to commit the built resources to the branch.
+However, if the last actions are not possible, the "permissions: write-all" property has been added in the workflows.

+# Create a GitHub workflow (Release Manager only)
+1. Create a feature branch from develop and create a new or clone an existing workflow from .github/workflows
+2. Make use of the new or updated secrets in your new workflow
+3. Checkout your feature branch and add a new tag for your environment on the latest commit (eg. DEVINT/v1)
+4. Push the changes to GitHub

 # Update an existing GitHub workflow (Release Manager only)
 1. Create a feature branch from develop
-2. Ideally, only update the variables mentioned in the "Update the GitHub secrets" step.
+2. Ideally, the variables mentioned in the "Update the GitHub secrets" step will be the only change you will perform.
 3. Create a Pull-request from feature to develop
 4. Request a Pull-request review before merging
 5. Test the workflow after your update

-# Create a GitHub workflow (Release Manager only)
-1. Create a feature branch from develop and create a new or clone an existing workflow from .github/workflows
-2. Make use of the new or updated secrets in your new workflow
-3. Install and open GitHub Desktop - checkout your feature branch - History and add a new tag for your environment on the latest commit (eg. DEVINT/v1)
-4. Push the changes to GitHub

 # Test the GitHub workflow
 1. Create a new branch out of your feature branch, naming it as specified in the new workflow.
-In the example below, our new branch will be called **develop**
+In the example below, our new branch will be called **develop** - in your case the "develop" branch might have been created already by the Release Manager.
+In this case a new feature branch can be created.

 ![image](https://user-images.githubusercontent.com/48366727/164461682-d10cc756-399a-4eb0-b296-7a068d33cee5.png)